We offer programs for YOUTH, first time paddlers and experienced paddlers of all ages.

 All paddlers must be able to swim and tread water proficiently and be in good health.

-FEES: $250 per paddler.
+FEES: $280 per paddler.
 This includes the race fees charged by SCORA.
-Additional fees for Junior Paddlers invited to continue into the 9-man season will apply.
+Additional fees will apply for Junior Paddlers invited to continue into the 9-man season.

 Additional Costs: All paddlers must purchase a race jersey and a paddle.
 These will be made available online as the season approaches.
 For budgeting purposes, jerseys will run between $20 and $25, and paddles will cost approximately $100.

 Returning paddlers with demonstrated proficiency may be invited to start training earlier in the year (April) for the Iron races.
 Junior Paddlers (15 & up) will race over a distance of about four miles.
-There are five Iron Races, and they begin in early May and run through June of each year.
+There are five Iron Races, which begin in early May and run through June each year.

 Our older, more proficient paddlers may also be invited to participate in the 9-man races.
-The canoe is followed by an escort boat carrying three additional paddlers in these races.
+In these races, the canoe is followed by an escort boat carrying three additional paddlers.
 These paddlers will jump off the escort boat and regularly swim in line with the approaching canoe.
 Three paddlers will jump out when the canoe reaches them, and the three paddlers in the water will take their place.
 This rotation happens about every 15 to 20 minutes.
 Three such races are held in August and September.
 The first 9-man race is our Whitey Harrison Classic, a 20-mile race from Dana Point Harbor to Main Beach in Laguna and back.
 The second race is the Pao Pao in Oceanside, which is also approximately 20 miles.
 The 9-man season culminates in the grueling 30-mile Catalina Crossing, which runs from Newport Beach to Avalon.

 Dana Outrigger is a Southern California Outrigger Racing Association (SCORA) member.
 All paddlers must be proficient swimmers.
 Before our competitive season begins, you will be given a fitness test that includes treading water for 20 minutes and swimming for a measured distance.